angel-dart/angel/README.md

 The following is an [explosive application](https://github.com/angel-example/explode) complete with a REST API and WebSocket support.
 It interacts with a MongoDB database, and reads configuration automatically from a `config/<ANGEL-ENV-NAME>.yaml` file.
 Templates are rendered with Mustache, and all responses are compressed via GZIP.

-All in under 20 lines of actual code.
+All in just about 20 lines of actual code.

 ```dart
 import 'dart:async';